1986 Mozambican Tupolev Tu-134 crash: Claims of a decoy beacon

 Suspicion of a false beacon in the Lebombos mountains was first expressed by South African helicopter pilots on the morning following the crash, followed by a similar suggestion in an anonymous call to UPI by a supposed SAAF officer, a day later.
 The pilots' speculative remark was revealed to Sérgio Vieira, Mozambique's minister of security, in a rash comment by South African police commissioner Johann Coetzee.
 Neither the Mozambican or Russian teams however, nor any witness testimony given, supplied any evidence or direct allegation concerning a secondary beacon to the Margo commission.
 The Margo commission's draft report then proposed Matsapa airfield's VOR, combined with pilot error, as playing a likely role in the trajectory followed by the aircraft.
 The USSR delegation disputed this, saying the signal was obscured by mountains.

-A breakdown in communications followed, causing Gen. Earp of the South African Air Force to authorise military pilots to penetrate Mozambique airspace to test the Matsapa theory.
+A breakdown in communications followed, causing General Earp of the South African Air Force to authorise military pilots to penetrate Mozambique airspace to test the Matsapa theory.
 They returned with confirmation, though the final report relied on additional testimonies of commercial pilots who flew on C9-CAA's track.
 They likewise confirmed clear VOR signals from Matsapa.
 Mozambican pilot Dias, who supported the Matsapa theory, illustrated his interpretation of events to Mozambican officials on a flight from Lisbon to Maputo.
-Mozambican authorities however remained unconvinced and suspended air controller de Jesus on 5 May 1998, for allegedly having been bribed to tamper with Maputo airport's beacon on the night of the crash.
+However, Mozambican authorities remained unconvinced and suspended air controller de Jesus on 5 May 1998, for allegedly having been bribed to tamper with Maputo airport's beacon on the night of the crash.

 TRC report 2001

 A special investigation into Machel's death was carried out by the Truth and Reconciliation Commission (TRC).
 The report, published in 2001, is available on the T&RC website volume 2-page 494.
-It concluded "The investigations conducted by the Commission raised a number of questions, including the possibility of a false beacon and the absence of a warning from the South African authorities.
+It was found that "The investigations conducted by the Commission raised a number of questions, including the possibility of a false beacon and the absence of a warning from the South African authorities.
 The matter requires further investigation by an appropriate structure."

 The TRC investigation took place in camera and without any aviation specialist being present.
 The testimony was further led by a prominent radio journalist rather than a judge.
 The TRC's investigation did not find conclusive evidence to support or refute either of the earlier reports.
 Nonetheless, some pieces of circumstantial evidence collected by the TRC contradicted a number of the Margo Commission's findings: